Overview of Banks in Indonesia

 - Ensuring financial stability within the country

 The 2021 outlook of Moody’s for Indonesia’s banking system is stable.
 The rating agency believes that banks in Indonesia will see improvement in profitability this year, because credit costs, or loan loss provisions as a share of gross loans, will decrease.
 Moody’s also expects that APAC banks will maintain strong and stable funding and liquidity in 2021, following last year’s improvements in funding conditions that benefited from more lenient monetary policy in the region.

 For anyone considering a banking career in Indonesia, this list of top banks in Indonesia is a helpful guide on where to start.
 To learn more, see all our list of financial institutions.

-Established in 1988, Bank Mandiri is the largest of the banks in Indonesia in terms of assets, loans, and deposits.
+Established in 1998, Bank Mandiri is in the top three of the largest banks in Indonesia in terms of assets, loans, and deposits.
 The bank offers various financial products and services to individuals and corporate clients.
-It manages 2,631 branches, 17,766 ATMs, and 2,312 micro networks.
+It manages 2,714 branches, 13,217 ATMs, and 2,312 micro-networks.

 Headquartered in Jakarta, the bank employs around 38,000 employees and oversees six major subsidiaries: Bank Syariah Mandiri, Mandiri Sekuritas, Mandiri Tunas Finance, AXA Mandiri Financial Services, Bank Sinar Harapan Bali, and Mandiri AXA General Insurance.